What is the Omegle App?

 What do parents need to know about Omegle?

-From the opening screen, users are given the opportunity to participate in an “unmoderated video” chat, “adult video” chat, “monitored video” chat, or a “text” chat.
+At Omegle.com through a browser, users are given the opportunity to participate in an “unmoderated video” chat, “adult video” chat, “monitored video” chat, or a “text” chat.
 A warning box appears if you click the “unmoderated” or “adult” links, making sure the user is at least 18 and is aware that sexual material is coming.
 And, beware, because it is absolutely true.

 Immediately upon joining one of the “unmoderated” or “adult” video chats, the user is confronted with live nudity from random webcams.
 Even in the “monitored” video chats, you will occasionally run into a simulated webcam where someone has inserted a still image of a naked woman, or there are guys who are disgustingly pleasuring themselves on webcam just waiting to have a video chat.